cyber-hbliu/Crime-Prediction-In-Chicago/index.md

 In terms of district, it can be seen that some districts have higher crime rates compared to others.
 For example, some districts may have a higher rate of theft, while others may have a higher rate of battery.
 By examining the distribution of crime events across the different districts, police departments can allocate resources more effectively to areas with higher crime rates.

-In conclusion, the exploratory analysis provides valuable insights into the nature of crime in Chicago.
-By visualizing the crime data, it becomes easier to identify patterns, trends, and relationships between different variables.
-This information can help police departments make data-driven decisions for crime prevention and reduction efforts.

 `Plotly.express` and `altair` packages have been used here to create corresponding interactive charts.
 These charts show that theft, battery, criminal damage, assault, other offense, deceptive practice, narcotics, burglary, motor vehicle theft, and robbery topped the list of crimes with criminal records.

 <div id="px-chart-1"></div>